Policies and Proceedures

 The following matters are outside the scope of this policy and should be managed as follows:

-- Child protection concerns or risks of harm to children should be dealt with in accordance with the law and The Village School Gold Coast’s Child Protection Policy and Child Risk Management Strategy Document.
+- Child protection concerns including allegations of sexual abuse, likely sexual abuse or harm to children should be dealt in accordance with the School’s Child Protection Policy.

 Responsibilities

-The school has the following role and responsibilities:
+The School has the following roles and responsibilities:

-- develop, implement, promote and act in accordance with The Village School Gold Coast’s Complaints Handling Policy and Procedures,
+- develop, implement, promote and act in accordance with the School’s Complaints Handling Policy,

-- appropriately communicate The Village School Gold Coast’s Complaints Handling Policy and Procedures to students, parents and employees,
+- appropriately communicate the School’s Complaints Handling Policy to students, parents and employees,

-- ensure that the Complaints Handling procedures are readily accessible by staff, students and parents,
+- ensure that the Complaints Handling Policy are readily accessible by staff, students and parents,

-- upon receipt of a complaint, manage the complaint in accordance with the Complaints Handling procedures,
+- upon receipt of a complaint, manage the complaint in accordance with the Complaints Handling Policy,

 - take appropriate action to prevent victimisation or action in reprisal against the complainant, respondent or any person associated with them,